ltatka/oscillatorDB/README.md

 * num_nodes: number of species (int)
 * num_reactions: number of reactions (int)
 * model: antimony string for the model
 * oscillator: If the model oscillates or not (boolean).
 True if does, False if it does not.
-String 'damped' if the model is damped.

-    **NOTE: oscillator classification for non-oscillators and damped models is questionable at the moment.**
+    * Models are filtered so none go to infinity
+    * TODO: analyze models for mass conserved reactions

 ## Queries